 The 2020 Covid-19 crisis has led to an unprecedented market shift that has emphasized the importance of implementing modern data architecture that accelerates analytics, dictates an ROI-driven approach to business analytics, and keeps costs under control.
 As per the Mordor Intelligence report, the data lakes market was valued at USD 3.74 billion in 2020 and is expected to reach USD 17.60 billion by 2026.

 Reflecting on the steady growth of the data lake during the pandemic, Qubole Solutions Architecture Director Sandeep Dabade, explains, “We, at Qubole, have seen continued growth in terms of onboarding of newer use cases across a majority of our enterprise customers.
-The three driving factors for this have been: a) Need for modernizing and unifying the data platform, b) Faster time to value, c) Cost.”
+The three driving factors for this have been: a) Need for modernizing and unifying the data platform, b) Faster time to value, and c) Cost.”

 Ashish Kumar, Technical Director at Qubole, agrees and stipulates that the pandemic was the most significant factor that influenced the customers’ decisions on cost and ROI in 2020.
 “Most of the organizations tried to keep a check on the cost; also, ROI was the biggest factor for them.
 For example, India’s leading on-demand food delivery customer migrated a couple of heavy workloads from Snowflake to Presto to save cost.
 Likewise, a London-based media customer tried to cut down on their cost by moving their workloads to Qubole Presto.
 A similar trend was observed among the prospective customers as well, some of the customers choose Qubole on top of their data lake to save cost.”